ionic-team/ng-cordova/docs/index.md

   $cordovaFile.createDir(directory, false).then(function(result) {
       // Success!
   }, function(err) {
-      // An error occured.
+      // An error occurred.
 Show a message to the user });

   $cordovaFile.checkFile(filePath).then(function(result) {
       // Success!
   }, function(err) {
-      // An error occured.
+      // An error occurred.
 Show a message to the user });